RCherono/DevFolio/README.md

 # DevFolio
 ## About us
-Welcome to my resume website!
+Welcome to Ruth's resume website!
 Feel free to dive in.